 Finally, residual measurements were taken on October 3, 2019 when all grazing ceased.
-It should also be noted that the residual measurements were taken for all paddocks on the same day but grazing was complete on the continuous paddocks 27 days prior to the planned herd.
-This may in fact have skewed the residual results due to the additional moisture that was received in the later part of the summer and early fall - see Figure 1.2.
+It should also be noted that the residual measurements were taken for all paddocks on the same day but grazing was complete on the continuous paddocks 27 days prior to the planned herd in 2019 and 18 days earlier in 2020 and 20 days in 2021.
+This may in fact have skewed the residual results due to the additional moisture that was received in the later part of the summer and early fall in 2019 and also in 2021 - see Figure 1.2.
 Grazing was ceased somewhat earlier than anticipated due to another research project where the continuous cows were required from the continuous cow herd and residual measurements appear to be higher on the continuous paddocks.
 Additional recovery took place after precipitation and warmer temperatures prevailed after they were taken off of those paddocks.
 However residual measurements were much higher on the planned paddocks overall.
-Average yield for the planned paddocks was 684 lbs. per acre relative to 375 lbs. per acre on the continuous on the residual sampling date.
+Average residual for the planned paddocks was 684 lbs. per acre relative to 375 lbs. per acre on the continuous and 2677 lbs per acre on the planned and 1827 lbs per acre on the continuous in 2020 on the residual sampling date, and 1466 lbs per acre on the planned and 607 lbs per acre on the continuous in 2021, which once again the samples were taken from beside the grazing cages.